Top of main content

 Like saving, investing also allows you to set aside money for the future, with the potential to outperform interest rates.

 There are many different ways to invest, and they usually involve some sort of charges or fees.
-Perhaps the most well-known are shares – where you buy a tiny slice of an individual company, and funds – where you buy into a ready-made basket of investments that are managed for you by an expert.
+Perhaps the most well-known are:

 With investing, you're putting your money into something you believe will go up in value over time.
 This means you're exposed to a different type of risk – exposure to the markets.
 This means the value of your investment can and will jump around.
 Your expected returns can also fluctuate and are not guaranteed, and you could get back less than you put in.